Miteshkothe/CodeTranslator/README.md

 # CodeTranslator
-##Online editor which can translate any valid code into desired language
+##Online editor which can translate any valid code into desired language\n
-##can upoald files of your choice
+##can upoald files of your choice\n
+##multiple windows of editor